 1.4.
-Non Material, Proprietary or Confidential Information
+Non-Material, Proprietary or Confidential Information

 This document has been prepared to satisfy the Pillar III disclosure requirements set out in the IFR.
-The Company does not seek any exemption from disclosure on the basis of materiality or on the basis of proprietary or confidential information.
+The Company does not seek any exemption from disclosure based on materiality or on the basis of proprietary or confidential information.